 Throughout a prosperous history of justice revolutions, the youth has shaped the backbone of every successful revolution.
-The energy, creativity and ambition of the youth has ignited these revolutions.
+The energy, creativity and ambition of the youth have ignited these revolutions.

 From a Revolutionary to a Negotiator

 More than 40 years ago, the new generation of youth, those who were expelled from their homes 20 years earlier, has placed the first cornerstone of the Palestinian modern revolution.
 This revolution, although faced by obstacles from within often, operated as a “defibrillator” that contributed to reviving the Palestinian cause.
-The first “baby steps” taken by these ambitious youth quickly grown up to giant steps.
-These giant feet has grown heavier over the next 40 years that it was incapable of stepping forward.
-The only stepping it took were steps to crush the justice rights of an oppressed people.
+The first “baby steps” taken by these ambitious youth quickly grew up into giant steps.
+These giant feet have grown heavier over the next 40 years that they were incapable of stepping forward.
+The only stepping they took were steps to crush the just rights of an oppressed people.
 “Ourself behind ourself, concealed it should startle most.”